 The Risk Management Committee meets at least annually, unless the circumstances require extraordinary meetings.
-Hence according to IMO Risk Management Committees shall take place at least on a quarterly basis.
 Extraordinary meetings can be called by any member of the Risk Management Committee, as well as by the Risk Manager.

 Internal Audit

 The Company, taking into account the nature, scale and complexity of its business activities, as well as the nature and the range of its investment services and activities, establishes and maintains an internal audit function through the appointment of a qualified and experienced Internal Auditor.
 The Internal Auditor is appointed and reports to the Senior Management and the Board of the Company.